nrkno/dotnetskolen/README_EN.md

 ##### Middleware pipeline

-Microsoft has created a framework for web applications in .NET, ASP.NET (ASP stands for "active server pages").
-Web applications in ASP.NET are configurable and modular, and by configuring the modules in it, you have control over how HTTP requests are processed from the moment they arrive at the server until the HTTP response is sent back to the client.
-The modules in this context are called middleware (or "middleware" in English), and they are connected in a linked list where the HTTP request is processed successively by the middleware in the list.
-This linked list is referred to as the "middleware pipeline".
+Microsoft's web application framework for .NET is called ASP.NET (Active Server Pages).
+ASP.NET applications are modular and configurable, giving you fine-grained control over how HTTP requests are handled.
+This control is achieved through middleware: modules that process HTTP requests from arrival at the server to sending the response back to the client.
+These middleware components are arranged in a sequence called the *middleware pipeline*, where each component processes the request in turn.

 > You can see an illustration of how middleware is connected in ASP.NET here: <https://learn.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-9.0#create-a-middleware-pipeline-with-webapplication>

-All middlewares basically have the opportunity to process the HTTP request both before and after the next middleware in the list processes it, and can thus help influence the response that is sent back to the client.
-Every middleware is responsible for calling the next middleware.
-In this way, a middleware can also stop further processing of the request.
-An example of such a middleware is authentication, where the request is not sent further in the pipeline if it is not sufficiently authenticated.
-Because of this short circuit, authentication is early in the list of middlewares.
+Middleware components in the pipeline can process an HTTP request both before and after the subsequent middleware.
+This allows each component to influence the final response.
+Each middleware is responsible for invoking the next one in the pipeline.
+However, a middleware can also choose to short-circuit the pipeline and prevent further processing.
+A common example is authentication middleware: if a request isn't properly authenticated, this middleware can stop the request from proceeding further.
+This is why authentication middleware is typically positioned early in the pipeline.

 The host we created in the previous section is a starting point for any application.
 It can be, for example, a background service or a web application.
 Since we are going to create a web API, we will continue by adapting the host to become a web server.
 Microsoft has created a special function for this purpose: `WebApplication.CreateBuilder`.
 This is similar to `Host.CreateDefaultBuilder` that we used earlier in the section on [host](#host), only that the host it creates is a web server that has the ability to configure a "middleware pipeline".
 To create a web application instead of a generic application, open `Microsoft.AspNetCore.Builder`, and replace the line `Host.CreateDefaultBuilder().Build().Run()` with `WebApplication.CreateBuilder().Build().Run()` so that `Program.fs` in the API project now looks like this: